taraqfarhan/ggl/README.md

 ggl --img a flycatcher
-ggl --vid how to learn to code ggl -w computer science terminologies ggl --git taraqfarhan/ggl ggl --stack "what language was used to write unix commands" ggl --ddg why duckduckgo is better than google ggl --gpt why we should even bother about the command line interface
+ggl --vid how to learn to code ggl -w computer science terminologies ggl -gh taraqfarhan/ggl ggl -so "what language was used to write unix commands" ggl --ddg why duckduckgo is better than google ggl --gpt why we should even bother about the command line interface ggl --gmail contract proposal

-Mail (gmail)
+Mail (gmail):
-ggl --gmail contract proposal
+ggl --send-mail taraqfarhan@gmail.com You have failed again ggl --mail taraqfarhan@gmail.com --sub "Semester Final Result" You have failed again

-ggl --send-mail taraqfarhan@gmail.com send me the docs asap ggl --mail taraqfarhan@gmail.com --sub "Assignment Submission" submit your assignment by tomorrow
+Using a specific profile:

-Specific to Chromimum Based Browsers (Google Chrome, Chromium, Brave) only ggl -p 3 --img chess board ggl -p business -yt "How does money work?" ggl -p guest how to use the dark web ggl -i -p "Profile 3" "build linux kernel from the scratch" ggl -i why bitcoin is illegal in some countries
+ggl -p <profile name | customized key> [options] [search query ...] ggl -p 3 --img chess board ggl -p business -yt "How does money work?" ggl -p guest how to use the dark web ggl -p "Profile 3" -I "build linux kernel from the scratch" ggl -I why bitcoin is illegal in some countries
 ```

 # How to use this script on your own machine